Main content start

 Jens Hainmueller

-Hainmueller received his PhD from Harvard University and also studied at the London School of Economics, Brown University, and the University of Tübingen.
-Before joining Stanford, he served on the faculty of the Massachusetts Institute of Technology.
+He earned his PhD from Harvard University, with additional studies at the London School of Economics, Brown University, and the University of Tuebingen.
+Before joining Stanford, he was a faculty member at the Massachusetts Institute of Technology (MIT).

 Contact